Hepatocellular carcinoma is a primary liver cancer that occurs most commonly in patients with cirrhosis.

 Cirrhosis is a major risk factor for developing HCC.
 In the absence of cirrhosis, HCC is uncommon and usually associated with risk factors including chronic hepatitis B or non-alcoholic fatty liver disease.

 Cirrhosis of any aetiology increases the risk of HCC.
 Up to one third of patients with cirrhosis will develop HCC during their lifetime.
 This is why surveillance is so critical (discussed below).

 Hepatitis B increases the risk of developing HCC even in the absence of cirrhosis.
 The annual incidence of HCC in patients with chronic hepatitis B and cirrhosis is 3.2 cases per 100 person-years compared to 0.1 cases per 100 person years in patients without cirrhosis.
-For more information see Hepatitis B notes.
+For more information see our notes on Hepatitis B.

 In patients with hepatitis C, HCC is usually seen in patients with advanced fibrosis or cirrhosis.
-The increased risk of HCC remains even if patients are treated for hepatitis C. For more information see Hepatitis C notes.
+The increased risk of HCC remains even if patients are treated for hepatitis C. For more information see our notes on Hepatitis C.

 The major predisposing factor to developing HCC is cirrhosis of the liver.

 The most prominent factors associated with development of HCC are chronic viral hepatitis (B/C), chronic alcohol consumption, aflatoxin contaminated food and essentially any factor that predisposes to cirrhosis.
 Each factor leads to chronic liver injury that promotes necrosis (cell death) followed by hepatocyte regeneration.
 These processes culminate in regenerative nodules and cirrhosis, which refers to irreversible liver scarring.